Design Impact MN

 Promotional Material

-We took advantage of our access to AIGA Minnesota’s mailing list and mailed out 1,200+ 18×24 fold-out posters.
-That matters because AIGA members are industry professionals.
-They’re people who make hiring decisions and quite possibly hold the belief, or at least say, that our racial disparities are simply because POCI “don’t work” in our field.
-They can’t say that anymore, we sent pictures of 42 of us to their house.
-It’s time to answer harder questions, like, “Why is Minnesota so divided?”
+We took advantage of our access to AIGA Minnesota’s mailing list and mailed out 1,200+ 18×24 fold-out posters — people who make hiring decisions and quite possibly hold the belief, or at least say, that our racial disparities are simply because POCI “don’t work” in our field.
+So we sent pictures of 42 of us to their house.
+This forced some harder questions, like, “Why is Minnesota so divided?”
 “Why don’t people know the names of these talented creatives?” and, “What can we all do differently to change this?”

 Poster Show